 - Avoid shaving your legs immediately before your appointment.
 Skin irritation can be more problematic on recently shaved skin.

 - Ensure that your toes, feet, ankles and legs are free of any open wounds or fungal infections (regardless of how small).
-Any area where the skin is open, may allow germs or an infection to enter the skin.
+Any area where the skin is open may allow germs or infectious agents to enter the skin.

-- If you are diabetic, consult with your family physician or foot care professional before engaging in pedicure practices.
+- If you are diabetic, consult with your family physician or foot care professional before booking an appointment with your aesthetician.

 - Ask the salon about their hygiene and cleanliness practices, including: